ibm-cloud-docs/cephaas/host_rename.md

 To rename the host using CLI, use the `host-update` command to rename a specific host.

-Run the following command to update the details of a specific host in a service instance.
+Run the following command to update the name of a specific host.

 ```sh
 ibmcloud software-defined-storage host-update --host-id HOST-ID [--host-patch HOST-PATCH | @HOST-PATCH-FILE] --url string